 They even offer on-site Italian cooking lessons.
 Who doesn’t want to be able to recreate all that delicious Italian food at home?!

 If you’re keen on staying inside the walls then the L’Antico Pozzo would be a great choice.
 Right inside the city but down a quieter side street so you wont be knocked off your feet as soon as you leave the hotel.
 The hotel has just 18 rooms and manages to mix Tuscan charm with modern design so it works.
 They even have access to some historic underground rooms giving an even better insight into the history of San Gimignano.

-San Gimignano Airbnbs
+San Gimignano rentals

-Of course if you’re travelling with kids then an apartment or villa can be an even better option, you’ll have your own kitchen to keep meal costs down and separate rooms so you can have some space during naps.
+Of course if you’re travelling with kids then an apartment or villa can be an even better option.
+You’ll have your own kitchen to keep meal costs down and separate rooms so you can have some space during naps.